Little Lake, Inyo County, California: Decline

 As technology improved, travelers no longer needed to stop as often for rest and supplies.
 By the 1960s travelers could easily go from Los Angeles to locations in the Eastern Sierra with little more than brief stops for gas.
 With these improvements small settlements like Bramlette, named after the founder and later renamed Little Lake, became increasingly obsolete.
 In the early 1960s, US 395 was realigned.
 As a result, the former alignment that Little Lake was built on became a frontage road known as Little Lake Road, and the need to access it by leaving US 395 eventually spelled the demise of local businesses.
-In 1981, with Little Lake's population at 52 residents, Southern Pacific's "Slim Princess" Narrow Gauge Railroad that passed Little Lake had already long been abandoned and the rails were permanently removed.
+In 1981, with Little Lake's population at 52 residents, Southern Pacific's Jawbone Branch that passed Little Lake had already long been abandoned and the rails were permanently removed.
 The Little Lake Hotel, which had evolved into an apartment building for local residents, burned in 1989 and was never rebuilt.
 In 1997, the United States Postal Service ended service at Little Lake, and by the early 2000s Little Lake Road, building foundations, off ramps and even its road signs were bulldozed into oblivion and hauled away.

 Little Lake Lodge in the early 1990's with missing roof after the fire.